 University Archives & Special Collections in the Joseph P. Healey Library at the University of Massachusetts Boston is pleased to announce that a number of our collections related to the history of bicycling have been processed and are now available for research.
-This is the first of several planned posts on Open Archives News that will highlight some of the recently-processed collections in University Archives & Special Collections related to the history of bicycling.
+This is the third of several planned posts on Open Archives News that will highlight recently-processed collections in University Archives & Special Collections related to the history of bicycling.

 For questions about these collections or to schedule a research appointment, please contact firstname.lastname@example.org or 617-287-5469.

 SOURCES OF INFORMATION

 - “Hostelling International USA: History of Hostelling.”
 HI USA.
 2014.
 Web.
 21 Sept.
 2015.